 Elle on looking in the mirror:

 After an interruption, Elle calls her lover back.
-She learns he's travelling, and that's bad news:
+She learns he's traveling, and that's bad news:

 I found a list of about 21 one-voice operas on the Internet.
 Among that group, Poulenc and Cocteau seemed to be the most distinguished composing artists.
 Poulenc apparently intended the piano version to be used for professional purposes only, and he was proud of the orchestral score he wrote for his opera.
 His literary executor for many years refused to license the work for a piano recording.
 But after years of pleading, Lott and Johnson got permission, and this is the world premiere recording of the opera with the piano part.

 There are other recordings of this on CD and DVD.
-But subject title appears to be the only HDVD available.
-Even though it doesn't have the orchestral score, this record in Blu-ray is probably the most attractive recording available now.
-Other women have recorded La Voix Humaine, including younger ladies.
+But subject title appears to be the only HDVD available in the piano version.
+Even though it doesn't have the orchestral score, this record in Blu-ray may be the most attractive recording available now.
+Other women have recorded La voix humaine, including younger ladies like Barbara Hannigan.
 But Lott probably had a lock on this (maybe still does).
 Even though she's British, she apparently handles French like a native.
 She's a great actress as well as singer.
 And Lott was at the right age to make this because Elle knows the love she's loosing now will be her last.

 Cocteau originally wrote this as a one-woman play.
 What a tough assignment for an actress!
 I suspect, because of the singing and music in the background, that this will have more emotional impact as an opera than it could possibly have as a play.
 According to OperaBase, this was the 9th most popular opera staged in France in 2015-16!
 But it was not produced even once in the US during that season.
 So if you're in the US, you should get the Blu-ray version as your odds of enjoying this live are puny.